 Earlier this month our marketing team attended the opening day at Social Days 2019, an event that celebrates all things social, opening up our minds to a whole new social world.
-And because we’re nice, we’ve put together a list of key take-aways, just for you:
+And because we’re nice, we’ve put together a list of key take-aways and social media trends just for you:

 1. Time to get F.I.S.T.Y